-The following are ideas to help you get started making entries on the left side of the page.
-Be creative in your use of the journal.
+The following are ideas to help you get started annotating.
+But be creative!
 I realize that initially you want to know what your teacher wants you to do and whether you are approaching the task correctly.
-However, once you become comfortable with journaling, you will have your own ideas and guidelines.
+However, once you become comfortable with annotating, you will have your own ideas and guidelines.
+(Comments in parentheses are examples of annotations.)

-- You see something you didn't before

-- You begin to recognize a pattern (images overlap, words or ideas recur, details seem associated with each other)

-- The story seems to be about something other than what it seemed to be before

-- You discover your own misreadings

-- You discover a new context or perspective

-- Note when you are puzzled or surprised

-- It is a sign of intelligence to recognize your lack of understanding, particularly in an initial reading.

-- Note when something just doesn't fit with your understanding of the text - Note when things do not make sense: be specific about what confuses you - Note details that seem important and worth another look - Note ways in which the text teaches you about life or makes a connection to another work of art or even another academic discipline - Note rhetorical devices: how are they used, and how they contribute to the meaning
+- You see something you didn't before (Aha!, OMG) - You begin to recognize a pattern (images overlap, words or ideas recur, details seem associated with each other) - The story seems to be about something other than what it seemed to be before ( again) - You discover your own misreading (Wait, what?) - You discover a new context or perspective (oops!
+Not - Note when you are puzzled or surprised (???
+WTH) - Note when something just doesn't fit with your understanding of the text (Huh?
+What about - Note when things do not make sense: be specific about what confuses you (?) - Note details that seem important and worth another look(!!!!!! &)

+- Note ways in which the text teaches you about life or makes a connection to another work of art or even another academic discipline (like ) - Note rhetorical devices: how are they used, and how they contribute to the meaning. (spooky metaphor, suspense! rhythm of maves) - You find yourself caught up in the story (Must keep reading!) - You notice you are drifting or uninterested (....what?) - Etc. (There are so many others...)